The form of any element is known through its relations to all other elements. [CWL 10, 154]

 Similarly, Lonergan specifies basic elements.

 … let the basic stage of the productive process be defined as the aggregate of rates of production of goods and services in process and in a point-to-point correspondence with elements in the emergent standard of living.
 As explained in Section 6, goods and services are in process when they are neither the mere potentialities of nature nor on the other hand finished products.
 As explained in Section 7, goods and services are in a point-to-point correspondence with elements in the standard of living when they are some determinate, though not immutable or unvarying, algebraic function of the first degree with respect to elements in the standard of living.
-Finally, just as the aggregate of ratesconstituting the emergent standard of living is an aggregate of instances of ‘so much every so often,’ so also is the aggregate of rates of production in the basic stage of the process CWL 15, 28-29
+Finally, just as the aggregate of rates constituting the emergent standard of living is an aggregate of instances of ‘so much every so often,’ so also is the aggregate of rates of production in the basic stage of the process; and again, as the emergent standard of living, so also the basic stage of the process is an aggregate of rates that are qualitatively and quantitatively variable with respect to successive intervals of time.
+[CWL 15, 28-29]

 The precise analytic distinction between basic (consumer-goods) and surplus (producer-goods) velocitous production functionings – as opposed to a merely descriptive distinction – is current-determinate-point-element-to-current-determinate-point-element versus current-determinate-point-element-to-future-indeterminate-series of point-elements.
-The point-elements are factor-of-production components being assembled into the final composite product which, upon sale, will constitute part of the standard of living.
+The point-elements are factor-of-production components being assembled at rates into the final composite product which, upon exit-sale, will constitute part of the standard of living.
 This distinction between basic and surplus is not descriptive, as in hot vs. cold, or red vs green.
 It is a distinction between functional correspondences of point-elements which have velocities of so much or so many per period.
 Geometrically, basic versus surplus regards analytical geometric projections: point-to-point and point-to-line.
-Analytically, it regards the current-determinate correspondence stated in an algebraic function of the first degree (point-to-point) versus the future, indeterminate correspondence of a temporal series back to its point of origin (point-to-series).
+Analytically, the distinction regards the current, and determinate correspondence, stated in an algebraic function of the first degree (point-to-point), versus the future, indeterminate correspondence of a temporal series back to its point of origin (point-to-series).

-The “versus” signifies a distinction and effects a pure dichotomy, mutual exclusion within but embracing the entire process.
+The “versus”, highlighted above, signifies a distinction and effects a pure dichotomy, mutual exclusion within but embracing the entire process.

 The “versus” also constitutes a mutual or “implicit” definition by functional relation.
 The correspondents are either one or the other in a Porphyrean arrangement.
 It is an either-or situation.
-The point-to-point and point-to-line functions are, first, defined by their relation to elements in the standard of living, and then, by extension defined by their resulting relation to one another.
+The point-to-point and point-to-line functions are, first, defined by their relation to elements in the standard of living, and then, by extension defined by a correspondent relation to one another.
+The two functions are set in an explanatory correlation to one another.
 Lonergan took care to establish precise analytical relations upon which to build an explanatory theory.

 Point-to-line characterizes the current capital-goods production process.
 It is an indeterminate relation to future activities.
 Capital goods accelerate the productive process of their users.
 This so-called “surplus process” is the accelerator process.
 The consumer-goods process, which is accelerated as the producers of consumer goods install capital equipment to make their process more efficient and productive, is the accelerated process.
-The village fisherman with his single hook and line has been replaced by the commercial fisherman with his large powerboat, wide nets, strong winch and refrigerated storage tanks.
-There is more fish for everybody.
+The village fisherman with his dory, oars, thole pins, and single hook and line has been replaced by the commercial fisherman with his large powerboat, wide nets, strong winch and refrigerated storage tanks.
+There is more fish for everybody in the village.

 … there is no intelligent conception of terms apart from relations or relations apart from terms, and so there is no possibility of their being apart.
 [CWL 3, 496/516]